medulla-tech/integration/ansible/README.md

 ## Complete installation

-When installation is done, you can go to your server, Main and Relay.
+When the installation is done, the url to login is http://ipserver/mmc with your credential.

+You can find the medulla-agent here : http://ipserver/downloads

 ## Glossary of Ansible variables